Noaaan/MythicMetals/PATCHNOTES.md

 ### Banglum has recieved a **major** re-work:
-- Regular Banglum now only has Blast Padding on all pieces (Blast Protection 1)
+- Regular Banglum armor now only has Blast Padding on all pieces (Blast Protection 1)
 - Nether Banglum ores have been added.
 - Banglum Ores are now **volatile**.
 The ores have a chance to explode that scales with the levels of efficiency and fortune on your pickaxe.
 - Silk Touch drastically reduces this explosion chance.